Fallen-Breath/PCRC/readme.md

 `!!PCRC pos`: show position, might not be 100% accurate

-`!!PCRC sepc`: spectator teleport to the player
+`!!PCRC spec`: spectator teleport to the player

 `!!PCRC stop`: stop PCRC